 Read this article about why Malheur Lake is so important to the Harney Basin and beyond.
 Find more on the Resources page including a published scientific paper about how nonnative common carp can potentially be controlled.

 Learn what HBWC has discovered about wet meadow habitat in the Harney Basin and the important role Harney County landowners play with their use of wild flood irrigation to improve habitat for birds and wildlife, as well as bolster Harney County’s agriculture economy.
+"Farmers and producers are often criticized for taking water away from wildlife but if you look more closely at places like the Harney Basin in Harney County, OR the opposite is true," ~Patrick Donnelly, Spatial Ecologist.
+The flood irrigation practice used in this closed basin creates a wetland habitat that benefits both the local agriculture industry and wildlife, including migrating birds that count the Harney Basin as one of their critical rest and refueling stops along the Pacific Flyway, one of nature's interstate flyway routes.
+Watch the short film below by Kevin Raichl with Visual Thinking Northwest to learn more about wild flood irrigation in the Harney Basin.
 On the Resources page find an example of a landowner improving her flood irrigation infrastructure for the benefit of her business and habitat with the article Harney County Rancher Caring For The Land.

 Discover how dam replacements benefit water flow and as a result habitat availability in Harney Basin.
 Again on the Resources page the following article shares insight into the 2019 replacement of Tyler and Sweek Dams along the Silvies River: Dam Replacement Projects Benefit Landowners and Wildlife.
 See for yourself the difference, follows are videos of the 70+ year old Sweek dam before replacement and the new and improved Sweek Dam.